 Before we begin our brief discussion, let’s take a moment to lament the loss of 70 percent rakeback on Stars.

 The reality is that the new VIP Steps program isn’t all that bad, especially when matched up against loyalty programs offered by other NJ operators.

-On the other hand, the requirements for SuperNova (50,000 annual VPPs – ~$9,100 in rake/fees) are rather modest – just half that of what they are abroad.
+On the other hand, the requirements for SuperNova (50,000 annual VPPs – ~$9,100 in rake/fees) are rather modest.
+They’re just half that of what they are abroad.
 Also, the entry level rakeback of 8 to 9 percent is hands down the best in New Jersey.

-PokerStars also offers more flexibility with regards to how loyalty points (StarsCoin) can be spent.
-The VIP Store sells everything from cash rebates, to PokerStars branded gear and online tournament tickets – all at the same conversion rate.
+PokerStars also offers more flexibility with regards to spending loyalty points (StarsCoin).
+The VIP Store sells everything from cash rebates, to PokerStars-branded gear and online tournament tickets, all at the same conversion rate.

 This stands in stark contrast to WSOP/888, which only awards cashback, and Party/Borgata, which has an equally comprehensive store but offers rather atrocious conversion rates on anything but tournament tickets.

 Not to mention, there’s something gratifying about watching a VIP Steps bar fill up, if only because each step is incremental enough so that the next step is always within reach.

 Still, I’ll miss my chance to purchase a Lamborghini.